 - A44.
-The Code requires that a service auditor not be associated with information where the service auditor believes that the information: - (a) Contains a materially false or misleading statement: - (b) Contains statements or information furnished recklessly; or - (c) Omits or obscures information required to be included where such omission or obscurity would be misleading.
+The Code requires that a service auditor not be associated with information where the service auditor believes that the information: - (a) Contains a materially false or misleading statement; - (b) Contains statements or information provided recklessly; or - (c) Omits or obscures required information where such omission or obscurity would be misleading.